 The study, reported in this month's issue of the Journal of Personality and Social Psychology, a journal published by the American Psychological Association (APA), finds that consistent with the etiquette and business literature, there is a substantial relation between the features that characterize a firm handshake (strength, vigor, duration, eye contact and completeness of grip) and a favorable first impression.
 The University of Alabama study involved 112 male and female college students whose handshakes were evaluated by four handshake coders who received one month of training and practice in shaking hands and evaluating handshakes before the study began.
-What Your Handshake Says About You

 Ultimately, the magic behind innovative duos comes down to a few key ingredients: The pair usually has a shared vision, and complementary talents and temperaments.
 "If one scientist is theoretical and the other is a great lab administrator, they can be very productive," says Vera John-Steiner, a University of New Mexico professor and the author of Creative Collaboration .
 A careful balance of encouragement and criticism enables creative partners to bring out the best in each other.

 Despite being self-absorbed, arrogant, entitled and exploitative, narcissists are also fascinating.
 And not just from a clinical perspective; the research finds that we are strangely drawn to their self-centred personalities, their dominance and their hostility, their sensitivity and their despair, at least for a while.
 Psychologists are fascinated by narcissists, both why we like them despite on some level recognising their dysfunction, and because they embody so many paradoxes.

 Over the last 7 months I’ve been exploring 10 more of my favourite social psychology studies, each with an insightful story to tell about how our minds work.
 This follows on from an article I wrote two years ago (10 brilliant social psychology studies).
 Key insights from each study are below but click through to get the full story of each experiment.
 Image credit: Ayres no graces.
 Psychology studies relevant to everyday life - PsyBlog.
 Philip Zimbardo shows how people become monsters ... or heroes | 10 Brilliant Social Psychology Studies | PsyBlog.
-Ten of the most influential social psychology studies.
-"I have been primarily interested in how and why ordinary people do unusual things, things that seem alien to their natures.
+Ten of the most influential social psychology experiments.

+“I have been primarily interested in how and why ordinary people do unusual things, things that seem alien to their natures.
 Why do good people sometimes act evil?
 Why do smart people sometimes do dumb or irrational things?” –Philip Zimbardo.
 10 Practical Uses For Psychological Research in Everyday Life | People love to give each other advice.